Linguist, philosopher, cognitive scientist, historian, social critic, and political activist

 It comes from the right wing originally.
 Milton Friedman proposed it for example.
 From his point of view it was part of an effort to undermine welfare state measures.
 But it doesn’t have to have a reactionary component.
 It can be interpreted as something progressive.
 That people have rights.
 In fact if you read the universal declaration of human rights, 1948, take a look at article 45.
 It says peo...See More

 Yuval Noah Harari

-Israeli historian and a tenured professor at the Hebrew University of Jerusalem
+Israeli historian and professor at the Hebrew University of Jerusalem

 Paying people not to work will only increase inequality and rancor. [...]
 If universal basic income is aimed to improve the objective conditions of the average person in 2050, it has a fair chance of succeeding.
 But if it is aimed to make people subjectively more satisfied with their lot in order to prevent social discontent, it is likely to fail.